Shadow dependent phenomenology framework for rotating black hole metric: Weak Deflection Angle and Shadow Radius in Generic Axisymmetric Spacetimes

-This sequence proves mathematically that the weak deflection angle, including both its isotropic lensing component and rotational frame-dragging perturbation, can be formulated strictly as a topological function of the shadow radius $R_{sh}$, demonstrating the universal applicability of the framework for generic rotating black holes.
+The weak deflection angle, encompassing the isotropic lensing component and the rotational frame-dragging perturbation, is formulated as a topological function of the shadow radius $R_{sh}$.
+This validates the multivariate inversion and establishes a mass-independent characterization of weak-field lensing.